velodrome-finance/slipstream/SPECIFICATION.md

 ### Oracle

-The oracle has been modified to provide a consistent experience across chains with different block times.
-Observations can only be written at most once every 15 seconds.
-When the observation timestamp overflows, a new observation will be written regardless of the time that has passed (i.e. may be written before 15 seconds has passed).
+The oracle behaves identically to the UniswapV3 oracle.
+An observation is written at most once per block and can be triggered by a swap that crosses ticks or the provisioning of liquidity.

 ### UniversalRouter